 The Extra app is currently only available through the Apple app store; the Android version is in development.
 (You don’t have to have a mobile device to use their service – anyone that meets their easy qualification criteria can get a card.)

 Extra customers often report big credit score increases.
-It’s month-to-month subscription can be cancelled at any time.
-For this reason, it’s a low-cost, low-commitment way to build your credit.
+Its month-to-month subscription can be canceled at any time.
+For this reason, it’s a low-cost, low-commitment tool for building credit.

 Experian BOOST™: Best App for Reporting Utility Payments